Dear MendMeShop,

 Optimal knee treatment includes avoiding activity, icing the inflammation, gently stretching and warming the area.

-Ultrasound can speed ACL, PCL and meniscus recovery significantly.
+Increased blood flow can speed ACL, PCL and meniscus recovery significantly.

 The medial meniscus is more often injured than the lateral meniscus.
 Medial meniscus tears generally occur in the posterior (back) horn, which is prone to injury and harder to manage than tears in the body (center), the anterior (front), or on the periphery (outside).
 The posterior horn is more contained and carries more of the load than the other areas and it is difficult to reach because there are bones in the way.
 Peripheral tears occur on the outside near the attachment to the knee capsule.
 They receive a lot of blood supply, so they are easily repaired.
 These tears often occur in conjunction with an ACL or MCL injury.

-Who is at risk?
+Who is at Risk of a Meniscus Injury?

 The 2 most common causes of meniscus injuries are acute trauma to the knee and degeneration of the knee joint tissue.
 In either case, a piece of the meniscus can loosen or tear and move around in your joint interfering with your normal knee movement and function.
-A person with a discoid meniscus (menisci) is also at greater risk of experiencing a meniscus tear or damage.
+A person with a discoid meniscus is also at greater risk of experiencing a meniscus tear or damage.

 Acute Trauma